feelpp/feelpp/benchmarks/magnetostatic/README.md

 ##### Observed behavior
 With the `torus_quart_Working.msh` mesh, the simulation goes well (PETSc does not warn the matrix or the PC is indefinite OR negative definite).
-It is not the case with `torus_quart_Working.msh` which produce, for various norm evaluation :
+It is not the case with `torus_quart_NotWorking.msh` which produce, for various norm evaluation :
 - unpreconditioned norm -> diverging due to indefinite preconditioner
 - preconditioned norm -> diverging due to indefinite or negative definite matrix
 - natural -> diverging due to indefinite preconditioner